MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/change-and-text-logs.md

 Logger.log('script complete');
 ```

-In addition to output from `Logger.log`, [errors and warnings](./errors-and-warnings.md) are automatically output to the text log.
+In addition to output from the `log()` method, [errors and warnings](./errors-and-warnings.md) are automatically output to the text log.
 To view the text log, click **Logs** below the script editor.

-To view the change logs and text logs for scripts that run on a schedule or were running when you logged out, click **View details** on the scripts home page.
+To view the change logs and text logs for scripts that run on a schedule or were running when you logged out, click **View details** on Scripts home page.